ahclab/NoXiRecorder/README.md

 This ID will be used if the device name is not found or if Windows is used.
   - **ip**: Please enter ip address for server.

+### Allow network traffic for security software
+If network traffic is limited by security software, communication between computers is not possible.
+Be sure to turn it off.

 ## Run
 ### Capture
 ```bash
 python NoXiRecorder/capture.py
 ```
+To end capture, press "e" on the capture screen.

 ### Recorder
 #### Recording on a single PC
 ```bash
 python NoXiRecorder/AVrecorder.py
 ```
+Press "s" to start record, "e" to end record.
 If you get "AttributeError: module 'ffmpeg' has no attribute 'input'", please execute the following command.
 `pip uninstall python-ffmpge ffmpeg-python`
 `pip install ffmpeg-python`